A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we demonstrated how a dense initialization can be used with a { MSS} method.
-In numerical experiments on { CUTE}st test problems, the dense initialization performs better than constant diagonal initializations.
-Results suggest that this method performs will with small memory sizes (i.e., $m=3$ outperformed the other memory sizes and the number of function evaluations generally increased as $m$ increased).
+In numerical experiments on { CUTE}st test problems, the dense initialization performs better than standard constant diagonal initializations.
+Results suggest that this method performs well with small memory sizes (i.e., $m=3$ outperformed the other memory sizes and the number of function evaluations generally increased as $m$ increased).
 Moreover, with small $m$, the proposed method generally outperforms a basic { L-SR1} trust-region method.
 Further research includes considering other symmetrization, choices for the two parameters $\zeta$ and $\zeta^C$, and trust-region norms (including the so-called \emph{shape-changing norm} first proposed in~\cite{BYuan02}).
-The results of these investigations will be submitted as a second paper.
+The results of future research will be submitted in subsequent papers.